 Ashford Castle, County Mayo

-A contender for Ireland’s finest hotel, and often ranked one of the world’s best, this 19th-century regal hunting and fishing lodge was created by Arthur Guinness (of stout fame) out of a castle first built in 1228 as the seat of the de Burgo family.
+A contender for Ireland’s finest hotel is the 19th-century regal hunting and fishing lodge created by Arthur Guinness (of stout fame) out of a castle first built in 1228 as the seat of the de Burgo family.
 Guinness’ Victorian-style extensions were added to the original building, which itself had been transformed in 1715 into a French-style chateau; in the late 19th century the extensions were given a neo-Gothic makeover resulting in the building you see today.
 Despite its many styles, Ashford Castle is a stunner – and that’s before you even step inside to find a five-star luxury hotel with all the trimmings, including a sumptuous spa and its own cinema.

 Ashford Castle © Mustang_79 / Getty Images